 - Dresses: depends on style and fabric, sundress hem $18, bridesmaid dress hem per layer (usually 2 layers and up) $35 and up, sides taken-in $25 and up

-→ Check out my family shops if you’re in the Twin cities (Minnesota) area:
+My family shops if you’re in the Twin Cities (Minnesota) area:

 - Contact me.
 Ask me anything from your clothing fit dilemmas to alteration questions or concerns, shoot me an email here on the blog or private message me on my facebook page!
 I do alteration services as well.

 Thanks for reading!